GeoDaCenter/webgeoda/README.md

 **What is this thing?**

 WebGeoDa is a set of tools, templates, and scaffolding to quickly and easily develop geospatial data dashboards.
 WebGeoDa builds on the GeoDa suite of geospatial software and extends jsGeoDa through accessible and ready-to-go examples.
+WebGeoDa uses  [jsGeoDa](https://jsgeoda.libgeoda.org/) (Xun Li & Luc Anselin) as the core of it's geospatial engine, alongside a collection of modern, high-performance analytic, data, and UI modules.

 WebGeoDa capabilities have four areas of complexity.
 It's easy to learn, but with a high ceiling for customization:

 ‍💻 Add your geospatial data (GeoJSON), join it to your tabular data (CSV) right in the browser.
 Specify your variables with a simple JSON specification, and your map is ready to be published!